 Yeah, I can’t do the things I was able to prior to having a chronic disease.
 I was a Youth Leader at church, I could travel to my mother’s for a weekend hike, and I cleaned my house twice a week.
 On Saturdays, I could rise at 7:00 a.m. and work through the morning and afternoon deep cleaning, dusting, vacuuming until everything sparkled.

 Now, Rheumatoid Arthritis interferes with how much of the house gets cleaned.
 My husband, Greg, travels for work and when the weekends come, I aimed to have the house spotless so we can spend time together.
-On the weeks when my arthritis and fatigue win the battle, chores are undone.
+On the weeks when my arthritis and fatigue win the battle, chores are left undone.

-One Friday evening, Greg arrived from the airport with suitcase in tow.
-I had a rough week and didn’t get to the normal kitchen or floor cleaning like I wanted.
+One Friday evening, Greg arrived from the airport with a suitcase in tow.
+I had a rough week and didn’t get to the normal kitchen or floor cleaning as I wanted.
 He dropped his stuff in the office and with a quick hello and kiss, he cleaned.
 As I watched him scour the counters and sweep the floor, while my emotions rose.

 Now, most women would say, “Are you nuts?
 What’s wrong with that?
 I wish cleaning would cross my husband’s mind just once!”
 Ok, ladies, I get it.
 Hang in here with me.